 Autonomous car technology depends on software systems

 Researchers define self-driving cars as “cyber-physical systems” because their components are both physical and virtual.
 Take a Mercedes-Benz S-Class vehicle with an advanced driver assistance system (ADAS), for example — it contains 15 times more lines of code than a Boeing 787.
 Autonomous car technology isn’t possible without complex software systems.
-In fact, modern vehicles with ADAS contain approximately 100 million electronic control units (ECUs).
+In fact, modern vehicles with ADAS contain more than 100 electronic control units (ECUs).
 And because of that, the global software market for autonomous cars is expected to grow at a compound annual growth rate of 76.1% from 2017 to 2021.

 Safety concerns stand in the way of autonomous driving technologies for the industry

 According to research by Statista, 50% of US respondents say they wouldn’t feel safe in a self-driving car.
 Currently, customer safety concerns are among challenges facing automotive industry.
 And these concerns are one of the biggest challenges for the automotive industry.
 Consumers are generally skeptical about self-driving technology.
 And two recent fatal incidents involving partially autonomous vehicles have made the reputation of autonomous cars even worse.

 After two fatal incidents involving a Tesla Model X and an autonomous Uber vehicle Volvo XC90, consumers have become less trusting of autonomous vehicles.

 The 2.000 US adults compare the safety of self-driving cars and vehicles driven by humans

 To make self-driving vehicles successful, they have to be proven safe first.
 No one will buy autonomous cars if they have a long history of failures.
 On the contrary, customers want a track record of successful rides.